erik-helmers/PAP/README.md

-# Vesanie-Non-Dispendieuse-
+# PAP

-Vésanie : déreglement d'esprit, folie
-Dispendieux : Qui exige beaucoup de dépense, entraîne de grands frais Voila, voila...

-This module is a turtle like with less functionnalities. lol.
+This module is a LOGO like programmation app.

-qvdqjsd q
-sdqsd
-qsd
-q
-sd
-q
-sd

-q
-d
+It has a IDE, with syntaxic coloration, etc...

+It already has about 1000 lines of codes which are partially commented.
+But at therm it will be fully commented.